You are here

 Activities and Accommodation in Kaslo

 From skiing and biking in the mountains near Meadow Creek or paddling along Kootenay Lake there are activities to keep everyone entertained.
 Kaslo is also home to both cat and heli skiing operations incluing Stellar Heli Skiing.
 If you want to enjoy the lake, you can rent a boat from the Kaslo Shipyard or Jones Boys Boats.
+Or if you really want something different try an experience with Between a Lake and a High Place Experiential Tourism Company and get immersed in small group, local and authentic West Kootenay culture and nature.

 The Kaslo Hotel has a Tesla charging station that of course accommodates all other electric vehicles.
 Watch the video and come take in more of this amazing area.